Optical sorting: Waste and recycling

 Optical sorting machines can be used to identify and discard manufacturing waste, such as metals, drywall, cardboard, and various plastics.
 In the metal industry, optical sorting machines are used to discard plastics, glass, wood, and other non-needed metals.
 The plastic industry uses optical sorting machines to not only discard various materials like those listed, but also different types of plastics.
 Optical sorting machines discard different types of plastics by distinguishing resin types.
-Resin types that optical sorting machines can identify are: HDPE, PVC, PLA, PE, and others.
+Resin types that optical sorting machines can identify are: PET, HDPE, PP, PVC, LDPE, and others.
+Most recyclables are in the form of bottles.

 Optical sorting also aids in recycling since the discarded materials are stored in bins.
 Once a bin is full of a given material, it can be sent to the appropriate recycling facility.
 Optical sorting machines’ ability to distinguish between resin types also aids in the process of plastic recycling because there are different methods used for each plastic type.